Scenery Reconstruction on Finite Abelian Groups: Introduction

-This result applies, in particular, to walks on $\Z_n$ where $n$ is square-free (i.e., is not divisible by a square of a prime) and not divisible by $2$, $3$ or $5$.

-We show that the rationality condition of our main theorem is tight by presenting an example of a r.w.\ with prime $n$, irrational probabilities and non-distinct Fourier coefficients where reconstruction is possible.
+We show that the rationality condition of our main theorem is tight by presenting an example of a random walk with prime $n$, irrational probabilities and non-distinct Fourier coefficients where reconstruction is possible.
 It remains open, however, whether the result holds for rational random walks on general cycles of composite length.

 This paper will proceed as follows.
 In Section~\ref{sec:preliminaries}, we will review some useful algebraic facts.
 In Section~\ref{sec:mainproof}, we will prove Theorem~\ref{thm:prime-distinct}.
 In Section~\ref{sec:corollaries} we will prove Theorem~\ref{cor:drift}, on walks with non-zero drift, and Theorem~\ref{cor:bounded}, on walks with bounded support.
 In Sections~\ref{sec:tightness}, and \ref{sec:extensions} we show the tightness of the main theorem, and extend it to products of prime-length cycles, respectively.
 In Section~\ref{sec:openproblems}, we will present some open problems.